Day 5 - Laugavegur: Hrafntinnusker to Hvanggil

 Back view of backpacker traversing patchy snow and gravel towards snowy mountains

-We head due south across the plain.
+First up, head due south across the plain.

 Looking back towards Hrafntinnusker Hut, just visible top right.